 This location is the standard directory for locally installed applications that are not managed by the package manager.

-Register Desktop Application
+Register the Tor Browser Desktop Application on Ubuntu

 cd /usr/local/share/tor-browser